And how it begins to return

 Harwich: Harwich cancer support group – Kelly 07585 559761 – we meet every Wednesday from 10-12 at The Royal Oak – 5K Your Way Move Against Cancer – Harwich group meet at Cliff Park Pavilion on last Saturday of each month

-Frinton: Breast Cancer Group – Meet the First Thursday of each month at Oasis Cafe – Anne 07874 064379 – Touched by Cancer coffee and cake meet on a Monday at McGriggor Hall – the.coffeedownload@gmail.com
+Frinton: Together after Breast Cancer – Meet the First Thursday of each month at Oasis Cafe – Anne 07874 064379 – Touched by Cancer coffee and cake meet on a Monday at McGriggor Hall – the.coffeedownload@gmail.com

 Try it and see.
 You will always be made welcome.
 Look for something local to you.
 If you can’t find anything, get in touch and I will have a look.